Bill is a veteran intellectual property litigator whose practice centers on complex patent litigation.

-With a background in chemical engineering, Bill possesses an in depth understanding of his clients’ intellectual property assets.
-He has extensive experience in patent litigation, licensing and prosecution in the areas of polymerase chain reactions (PCRs) used to amplify and detect the presence of targeted genes, Alzheimer’s disease genetics and therapeutics, fluorescent protein and its related genetics, phosphate/phosphite, agrochemistry and glucose test strip technology.
+With a background in chemical engineering, Bill possesses an in-depth understanding of his clients’ IP assets.
+He has extensive experience in patent litigation, licensing and prosecution, particularly in the areas of:

-Serve as lead counsel for the defendants in patent infringement case No. 11-cv-04494 in the U.S. District Court for the Northern District of California.
-On November 4, 2013, the Federal Circuit, in a lengthy published opinion, reversed the lower court’s entry of a preliminary injunction and rejected Lifescan’s claim that the defendants' sales of the GenStrip infringed the 105 Patent.
+Served as lead counsel for the defendants in patent infringement case in the U.S. District Court for the Northern District of California and its related appeal.
+The Federal Circuit, in a lengthy published opinion, reversed the lower court’s entry of a preliminary injunction and rejected Lifescan’s claim that the defendants' sales of the GenStrip infringed Lifescan’s ’105 Patent.
 The Federal Circuit held that Lifescan’s right to enforce the 105 Patent was exhausted as a matter of law.
-The entire case is now back before the District Court on the remaining issues in the case.

-Successfully defended the national retailer and manufacturer in a massive patent case in the U.S. District Court for the District of New Hampshire where the plaintiff sought millions of dollars in damages.
+Successfully defended the national retailer and manufacturer in a patent case in the U.S. District Court for the District of New Hampshire where the plaintiff sought hundreds of millions of dollars in damages.
 Litigation resulted in multiple favorable Markman rulings, and ultimately, summary judgment on all claims.

 Represented the leading nonprofit organization in a licensing and patent dispute involving the “Swedish Mutation,” a genetic mutation related to early-onset Alzheimer’s Disease.
 The defendant used cell lines containing the mutation, which was patented by the client, for research purposes.
-Argued successfully in arbitration proceedings that these cell lines were not included in the scope of the licensing agreement.
+Argued successfully in arbitration proceedings that these cell lines were not included in the scope of the licensing agreement and this led to a very favorable settlement.

 Served as lead defense counsel in a two-week jury trial before the U.S. District Court for the Southern District of Ohio.
-Obtained a favorable verdict on behalf of the defendant, which was affirmed on appeal.
+Obtained a favorable verdict on behalf of the defendant, which was affirmed on appeal before the Sixth Circuit.

 Before Fox Rothschild